Mississippi River Commission schedules high-water inspection trip

 VICKSBURG, Miss., March 17, 2017 -- The Mississippi River Commission will conduct its annual high-water inspection trip on the Mississippi River April 3-7, 2017.

 Four public meetings have been scheduled aboard the Motor Vessel MISSISSIPPI in selected towns along the river so commission members have the opportunity to meet with local partners, stakeholders and residents and hear their concerns, ideas and issues.
 The meeting places, dates and times are as follows:

 All meetings are open to the public.
-Interested parties are invited to present views on matters affecting the water resources infrastructure needs in the valley, including flood control, the Mississippi River and Tributaries project, environmental issues, recreation, navigation and others.
+Anyone with an interest is invited to present their views and suggestions on matters affecting the water resources infrastructure needs in the valley, including flood control and the Mississippi River and Tributaries project, environmental issues, recreation, navigation and others.

 The agenda for each public meeting will be as follows:

-2. The district commander provides an overview for the commission on current project issues in the respective area.
+2. District commander's overview for the commission on current project issues in the respective area.

-3. Local organizations and members of the public provide comments on any issue affecting the commission and the Corps of Engineers’ programs or projects.
+3. Presentations to the commission by local organizations and members of the public giving views or comments on any issue affecting the programs or projects of the commission and the Corps of Engineers.

-Since 1879, the seven-member Presidentially appointed MRC has developed and matured plans for the general improvement of the Mississippi River from the Head of Passes to the Headwaters.
-The MRC brings critical engineering representation to the drainage basin, which impacts 41 percent of the United States and includes 1.25 million square miles, over 250 tributaries, 31 states and two Canadian provinces.
+Since 1879, the seven-member Presidentially appointed Mississippi River Commission has developed and matured plans for the general improvement of the Mississippi River from the Head of Passes to the Headwaters.
+The Mississippi River Commission brings critical engineering representation to the drainage basin, which impacts 41% of the United States and includes 1.25 million square miles, over 250 tributaries, 31 states and two Canadian provinces.